mountmike/TatoTunes/README.md

 # Phase 3
 **Like/Comment buttons and functions**
-- Manage different users liking and commenting - the challenge I faced was only enabling a like if the user
+- The challenge I faced was only enabling a like if the user hadn't yet liked a post - an exercise that seemed very simply on paper but threw my head for a newbie spin on execution.

-**Adding old *file* menu bar on the window which would unlock extra settings such as:**
-- Custom player names
-- New game to reset the board and scores.
+**Add ability to create a new post**
+- Easy enough but I want the UI to be a lot more cleaner and modern thatn previous attempts

+**Add individual profile pages that can be dynamically linked to from all over the app**

 # Future thoughts
-- As an extra aesthetic feature I would love to have the screen mimic the Windows desktop environment and be able to launch the .exe, minimize, maximise and close it.
-- Add to file menu something like:
-    - Different game modes (such as speed round where you have 3 seonds to win)
-    - Different board sizes
+- Profile images
+- Randomized pairing of potatoes and tunes